An avid comic collector and fan for nearly 20 years, Vic started collecting comics around eight years old. Comic investing since the 2000s.

 You can bet that those at Marvel Comics had a keen eye on what DC Comics was up to.
 Once DC Comics successfully relaunched their superhero comics and brought the first Silver Age superhero team concept to the market - The Justice League of America - Martin Goodman advised Stan Lee to create a superhero team as well.
 Stan Lee, who was editor/writer of Marvel at the time, and Jack Kirby took the advice and followed suit!
 In 1961, the debut of the Fantastic Four #1 hit the market.

 However, Stan Lee and Jack Kirby ushered in a new breed of superheroes.
-While DC Comic heroes were often one dimensional and seemingly without character flaws, Stan Lee wrote characters that had everyday human problems.
+While DC Comic heroes were often one-dimensional and seemingly without character flaws, Stan Lee wrote characters that had everyday human problems and flaws.
+They were not perfect, nor did they fight crime and risk life and limb simply because they were purely a good-natured person.
 This approach of "Superheroes in the real world" went the opposite direction of DC Comic characters and revolutionized the industry.

 Spider-Man became another huge hit for Marvel, created by Stan Lee and artist Steve Ditko.
-Featured in Amazing Fantasy #15, this move was basically a test run of the character as Martin Goodman was unsure of how successful the Spider-Man character would be.
+The first appearance of Spider-Man was basically a test run of the character as Martin Goodman was unsure of how successful the Spider-Man character would be, although co-creator Stan Lee was adamant the character would be a success with teenagers.
 The result was phenomenal, and teens took the character of Peter Parker, and the teenage problems he had with girl troubles and his bully classmate Flash Thompson among other things.

-Spider-Man was also the first teenage superhero who was not a side kick, and who had to deal with public hostility in the character's world.
-DC Comics were all in the black and white good/bad archetype whom were adored by the public in their characters' worlds.
+Spider-Man was also the first teenage superhero who was not a sidekick, and who had to deal with public hostility in the character's world.
+DC Comics pre-Marvel were all in the black and white good/bad archetypes who were adored by the public in their characters' worlds.